 - Add the egg and mix well into the butter mixture.

-- Add the flour, salt, vanilla and crushed candy canes.
+- Add the flour, salt, vanilla and 1/4 cup of crushed candy canes.
 Mix well to combine.

 - Turn the cookie mixture out onto the parchment paper and press with your hands to form a flat, rectangular-shape, about 1/4 inch thick.